bxdoan/bxdoan/README.md

 <div align="center">

-> If you’re gonna insist on gambling and then complain when you lose, you had better work on your game.
+> If you re gonna hit it hit it until it breaks

-> — Hatsu Kominato —
+> — Tooru Oikawa —

 </div>